 In my recent article “Axes from Birka“, I discussed a very interesting type of axehead, so-called Lunow type.
 The type is characteristic with its massive and long T-shaped blade, sometimes with four projecting lugs on either side of the head and a small butt.

 Michalak and Kotowicz (2014: 112) register 22 finds of this type, coming from what is now Denmark, Germany, Poland, Russia and Sweden.
 It seems that the centre of this type was situated in Greater Poland, Brandenburg and Pomerania.
 They can be dated to ca. 940–1050 AD.
 Sizes varies between 13–21.4 cm × 13–29 cm.
 The best known examples were found in Lunow, Brandenburg an der Havel and Poznań-Dębiec.
-However, this type seems to be quite popular in Scandinavia in that type; there are 9 examples, mainly from Denmark and Sweden, including axes from Birka (SHM 35245:95), Haithabu (two examples), Over Hornbæk (grave BPW), Rosenlund (grave KR), Suderbys (SHM 11128), Lindholm Høje (grave 2149), Ulbjerg and Lund.
+However, this type seems to be quite popular in Scandinavia; there are 9 examples, mainly from Denmark and Sweden, including axes from Birka (SHM 35245:95), Haithabu (two examples), Over Hornbæk (grave BPW), Rosenlund (grave KR), Suderbys (SHM 11128), Lindholm Høje (grave 2149), Ulbjerg and Lund.
 The examples from Birka and Lund are very similar to the best known specimens from Poland and Germany; they are decorated with silver and copper inlays as well, the rest consists of typologically similar axes.
 I would like to suggest that examples from Dolmer and Trelleborg should be included among the rest as well, as they belong to the same tradition.
 The full list of Scandinavian finds with sizes can be seen here.
 Similarly to some axes of Petersen type M, the example from Rosenlund was found together with a sword, a spearhead, a shield-boss, stirrups and spurs.

 The question of shafts is problematic, since there are not so many complete examples from the period and those that survived are not well known.
 Let’s begin with the length.